SamuelMarks/ml-glaucoma/README.md

 ## Status

-* Automatic model saving/loading via `CheckpointManagerCallback`.
+* Automatic model saving/loading via modified `ModelCheckpoint`.
-* Automatic tensorboard updates (fairly hacky interoperability with `CheckpointManagerCallback` to ensure restarted training runs have the appropriate step count).
+* Automatic tensorboard updates (fairly hacky interoperability with `ModelCheckpoint` to ensure restarted training runs have the appropriate step count).
 * Loss re-weighting according to inverse class frequency (`TfdsProblem.use_inverse_freq_weights`).
 * Only `dc0` model verified to work. `dc1`, `unet` and `tf.keras.applications` implemented but untested.
 * Only `refuge` dataset implemented, and only tested the classification task.
-* Runners tested with `tf 2.0`. `tf.keras.metrics.AUC` is not available in `tf 1.13` so will raise errors (though `tf 1.14` should, possibly with a few fixes).
-* Only `AUC` metric currently configured (though plenty more available - particularly in `tf 1.14` onwards).